 62% of Canadian consumers say they like to show loyalty to Canadian brands and retailers when doing their holiday shopping.
 In addition, 55% say they want their dollars to stay in Canada to support the Canadian economy.

-However, cross-border shopping was more popular in 2021.
-While 28% of consumers did cross-border shopping in 2020, 38% did so in 2021.
-People who shopped across the border said it was because of better prices (83%), they couldn’t find what they wanted locally (68%), and more choice (62%).
+However, cross-border shopping is also popular.
+People who shop across the border say they do it because of better prices (83%), not being able to find what they wanted locally (68%), and more choices (62%).

-Even with restrictions lifted, many Canadians still say the virus affects how and where they shop to some extent.
-73% of consumers said they prefer to shop in places that have good health measures in place, while 59% said they would be more likely to shop in stores where admission is restricted to those who have been vaccinated.
+Even with restrictions lifted, many Canadians still changed their holiday shopping habits in 2021.
+73% of consumers said they preferred to shop in places that have good health measures in place, while 59% said they would be more likely to shop in stores where admission is restricted to those who have been vaccinated.

 While almost 80% of consumers still prefer to make their food shopping in-store, the popularity of online home delivery is growing.
 In 2020, only 7% of consumers used home delivery compared to 21% in 2021.
 Curbside pickups also increased in popularity, jumping from 33% in 2020 to 50% in 2021.

-Most of the Easter budget is spent on food, drinks, candies and eating out, with 60% of consumers choosing this as their primary spending category.
+Most of the Easter budget is spent on food, drinks, candies, and eating out, with 60% of consumers choosing this as their primary spending category.
 19% of Canadians prioritize spending money on toys during the Easter holiday.
-Majority of Canadians, at 72%, make their Easter shopping a few days before the holiday.
+The majority of Canadians, 72%, make their Easter shopping a few days before the holiday.

 Thanksgiving and Christmas are the most widely celebrated holidays with 97% and 96% respectively.
 14% of the people surveyed will celebrate Hanukkah.
-Majority of Canadians (87%) will celebrate New Year’s Eve.
+The majority of Canadians 87% celebrate New Year’s Eve.

 Conclusion